top of page

 Lighthouse

-The lighthouse (faro) is the landmark of the tiny town, it used to be a convent.
-The main cobble walks were constructed by the Portuguese and are always shaped lower in the middle, to allow water to drain to the sea.
-However when the Spanish came, they constructed roads that were the opposite shape: higher in the middle and lower in the sides.
-You can use this to differentiate which roads were constructed by whom during which period.
+The main walk, Calle de los Suspiros overlooked by the lighthouse, as shown above, is the town's most photographed street.
+The name of the street translates to 'street of sighs' as it used to be filled with brothels while prisoners were brought along it before being put to death.
+The street was constructed by the Portuguese and was shaped concave in the middle to allow water to drain to the sea.
+However when the Spanish came, they constructed roads that were the opposite shape: convex in the middle and lower in the sides.
+One can use this to differentiate which roads were constructed by whom in the city and during which period.

 Many of the houses have circular shaped tiles to tile the roofs.
 These were made by African slaves and they used their thighs to shape the tiles!